 How to turn on Windows Defender

-Find out how to turn on, or off, Windows Defender on Windows 10 and older versions of Windows
+Find out how to switch on Windows Defender in Windows 10 and older versions of the OS

 Why you should use Windows Defender

 At first glance, Windows Defender might not seem like anything exceptional, especially compared to more popular antivirus alternatives offered by Norton or McAfee.
 However, Windows Defender is an obvious winner in at least one field: cost.
 After all, Microsoft’s security staple is completely free to use, and comes with a pretty impressive set of appliances.
 From malware detection and removal tools to real-time analytics and cloud-enabled protection, Windows Defender is the perfect antivirus for those who are happy to stick to the basics.
 In fact, it might be difficult to find another free alternative that is as well-equipped as the Defender and won’t bombard you with ads and pop-ups.

 What's more, when it comes to the Windows Defender, you don’t have to worry about the installation process.
 The tool is with you from day one, having been embedded in your device’s operating system.
 The only thing which you should keep an eye out for is the occasional update, and that can be easily downloaded and carried out through Windows Update.

 Global security insights report 2021

 Although free and convenient, Windows Defender isn’t completely faultless.
 This was the case in March 2020, when Windows 10 users reported receiving messages that the antivirus was skipping files when conducting scans, despite not having any exclusions configured in the preferences.
 This was due to a bug stemming from a configured exclusion or network scanning setting which was confirmed to have affected both Quick and Full scan options, leaving users potentially vulnerable to malware.